Oriented Matroids and Combinatorial Neural Codes: Background

 \begin{ex} A central hyperplane arrangement $\cH$ in $\R^d$ produces an oriented matroid.
 Let $\ell_1,\dots,\ell_n$ be linear forms on $\R^d$, and $H_1,\dots,H_n$ their zero sets (i.e.\ hyperplanes).
 We can assign each point $x\in \R^d$ to a signed set $X\subseteq \pm [n]$ by

 The family of signed sets which arise in this way satisfies the covector axioms, and therefore defines an oriented matroid.
 Notice that each covector corresponds to a cell of the hyperplane arrangement, and that topes correspond to top-dimensional cells.
 We will refer to this oriented matroid $\cM(\cH) = ([n], \cL(\cH))$ as the oriented matroid of $\cH$.

 An oriented matroid $\cM$ is \emph{representable} if $\cM = \cM(\cH)$ for some hyperplane arrangement $\cH$. \cref{F:OMandCodeExample}(a) illustrates an example in $\R^2$.
+The \emph{rank} of a representable oriented matroid is the minimum possible dimension of the hyperplane arrangement $\cH$ with $\cM = \cM(\cH)$.
 Not every oriented matroid is representable.
 However, we are able to take this hyperplane picture as paradigmatic.
 The topological representation theorem guarantees that every oriented matroid has a representation by a pseudosphere arrangement \cite{folkman1978oriented}.
 For details, see \cite[Chapter 5]{bjorner1999oriented}. \end{ex}

+We can also use oriented matroid theory to describe affine hyperplane arrangements.
+An \emph{affine} oriented matroid consists of a pair $(\cM, g)$ where $\cM$ is an oriented matroid and $g$ is a distinguished element of its ground set.
+The \emph{affine space} of $(\cM, g)$ is the set $\{X \in \cL(\cM) \mid X_g = +\}$.
+We can embed an affine hyperplane arrangement in $\R^d$ as a central hyperplane arrangement in $\R^{d+1}$.
+We replace each affine hyperplane $w_1 x_1 + \cdots + w_dx_d + b =0$ with a central hyperplane $w_1 x_1 + \cdots + w_dx_d + bx_{d+1}=0$, and add an additional hyperplane $x_{d+1} = 0$.
+Restricting to the $x_{d+1}=1$ plane recovers the original hyperplane arrangement.
+Each chamber of the affine arrangement corresponds to an element of the affine space of $(\cM(\cH), g)$, where $g$ corresponds to the hyperplane $x_{d+1} = 0$.
+Because we can translate between affine and central realizations, the matroid $\cM$ is representable with a central hyperplane arrangement if and only if $(\cM, g)$ is representable by an affine hyperplane arrangement for any ground set element $g$.

 There are many equivalent axiomatizations of oriented matroids.
 The two formulations we use most often throughout this work are the covector axioms (V\ref{axiom:emptysetV})-(V\ref{axiom:crossingV}), stated above, and the circuit axioms (C\ref{axiom:emptysetC})-(C\ref{axiom:weakelimC}), which we state here.